-Federal Pell Grant - Pell Grants are usually awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
-(In some cases, however, a student enrolled in a post-baccalaureate teacher certification program might receive a Pell Grant.)
-Pell Grants are considered a foundation of federal financial aid to which aid from other federal and non-federal sources might be added.
+Federal Pell Grant - Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
+(In some cases, however, a student enrolled in a postbaccalaureate teacher certification program might be eligible to receive a Federal Pell Grant.)
+You are not eligible to receive a Federal Pell Grant if you are incarcerated in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or nonforcible sexual offense.
+A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances.
 A Free Application for Federal Student Aid (FAFSA) must be completed.
 Steps to complete a FAFSA are listed under the FAQ & Hints tab.

-Vocational Rehabilitation - Students who have physical disabilities may be eligible for assistance through the Vocational Rehabilitation Service.
+Vocational Rehabilitation Services (VRS), the largest division within the Alabama Department of Rehabilitation Service, helps Alabamians with disabilities achieve independence through employment.
+Students who have physical disabilities may be eligible for assistance through the Vocational Rehabilitation Service.
 Alabama residents needing more information may contact the agency at 2127 East South Boulevard, Montgomery, AL 36199.

 Additional Information - Detailed information on federal student financial aid programs is available from the U.S. Department of Education at and in the JSU Office of Student Financial Services.